propertyshelf/ps.plone.mls/docs/source/development.rst

     You can use **AND**, **OR** and **NOT** to build a more complex search query, e.g.::

-        ecuador AND NOT quito and luxury
+        ecuador AND NOT quito AND luxury

     Summarizing the default operator rules: